-In order to get a RN nurse license, students must pass the NCLEX-RN after earning an on-campus or online nursing degree.
+In order to get an RN nurse license, students must pass the NCLEX-RN after earning an on-campus or online nursing degree.
 This exam tests nursing students’ knowledge of four key areas: hygiene and infection containment, preventative healthcare, mental health for both nurses and their patients, and standard nursing procedures.
-The exam consists of 90% multiple choice questions, broken down into three levels of questions ranging from basic to challenging.
+The exam consists of mostly multiple choice questions, broken down into three levels of questions ranging from basic to challenging.

 RN and LPN App. $105

 The Minnesota Board of Nursing requires those who practice professional nursing in the state to hold a registered nurse (RN) license or temporary permit.
 RNs residing in bordering states may work in Minnesota with valid out-of-state licenses.
 Registered nurses licensed in another state may apply for licensure in Minnesota by endorsement.
 Those applying for the first time must apply for licensure by exam.

 To apply for an RN license by exam, you must complete an application, pay an application fee of $105, and undergo a criminal background check for $32.
 The application requires you to verify completion of a professional nursing program leading to an associate degree, bachelor’s degree, or master’s degree.

 To complete the application process, you must register with Pearson VUE to take the National Council Licensure Examination (NCLEX) for Registered Nurses.
 This exam costs $200 and takes up to six hours to complete.
 Test content focuses on four areas of patient needs: safe and effective care management, health promotion, psychosocial needs, and physiological needs.
 Through computerized adaptive testing, test questions match the test taker’s ability level, meaning testers must answer between 75 and 265 items depending on how they respond to questions as the test proceeds.